sagemath/sagewiki_to_gh-2022-10-10/cando.md

 = What SAGE Can Do =

-This is supposed to be a high-level overview and list of functionality that is easily available from the standard SAGE interface.
-The idea is to basically *NOT* say "can do what GAP does".
-Instead describe actually functionalitty.
-Imagine a reader who has never heard of Maxima, GAP, Singular, Givaro, etc.
+This is a high-level overview and list of functionality that is easily available from the standard SAGE interface.
+(The intended reader has never heard of Maxima, GAP, Singular, Givaro, etc.)

 == Calculus ==
  * SAGE has fairly complete symbolic manipulation capabilities, including symbolic and numerical integration, differentiation, limits, etc.